Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Related Work

 Traditional multi-view reconstruction pipelines follow the \emph{Structure from Motion (SfM)} paradigm, jointly estimating scene geometry and camera poses~\cite{hartley2003sfm,schonberger2016colmap,schoenberger2016colmap-mvs,pan2024glomap}.
 Typical implementations perform feature extraction and matching, triangulation, and bundle adjustment.
 An additional dense depth estimation stage is necessary if a dense reconstruction is desired.
 COLMAP~\cite{schonberger2016colmap} remains a widely adapted pipeline and is frequently employed as baseline or used to produce ground-truth annotations for datasets.

 Learning-based approaches for multi-view reconstruction aim to enhance or replace these pipelines.
 A prominent line of work employs a cross-attention decoder to match two input frames~\cite{wang2024dust3r,leroy2024mast3r,duisterhof2024mast3r-sfm,jang2025pow3r}.
-Scaling such methods to many views requires an additional global alignment post-processing step that consolidates pairwise predictions into a single, consistent scene representation~\cite{wang2024dust3r,leroy2024mast3r,duisterhof2024mast3r-sfm}.
-But this consolidation is computationally expensive and introduces a separate source of error.
+Processing multiple views requires additional global alignment post-processing that consolidates pairwise predictions into a single, consistent scene representation~\cite{wang2024dust3r,leroy2024mast3r,duisterhof2024mast3r-sfm}.
+This consolidation is computationally expensive and introduces a separate source of error.

 To mitigate the cost of globally aligning image-pairs, several derivative works incrementally extend the reconstruction~\cite{elflein2025light3r,wang2025cut3r,wang2024spann3r} by iteratively applying two-view models.
 Some maintain a persistent latent representation to accumulate information~\cite{wang2025cut3r,wang2024spann3r}, while Light3r-SfM~\cite{elflein2025light3r} directly updates a global reconstruction and shows improved performance on large scenes.
 Despite their practicality, iterative schemes may not perform as well as methods that consider all views simultaneously.
 Incremental updates are order-sensitive, prone to error accumulation and drift, and require revisiting past states or additional optimization to enforce long-range, cross-view consistency.
 In contrast, globally conditioned models can exploit holistic context to align distant views and resolve ambiguities in a single forward pass, albeit at higher computational cost.